Private lunar lander is declared dead after landing sideways in a crater near the moon's south pole

 “The mission has concluded and teams are continuing to assess the data collected throughout the mission,” the company said in a statement.

 This was the second landing attempt for Intuitive Machines.
-The first, a year ago, also ended with a sideways landing, but the company was able to keep it going for longer than this time despite hampered communications and operations.
+The first, a year ago, also ended with a sideways landing, but the company was able to keep it going for longer than this time.
+Despite all the problems, the company’s first lander managed to put the U.S. back on the moon for the first time in more than 50 years.

-Earlier in the week, another Texas company scored a successful landing under NASA’s commercial lunar delivery program.
+Earlier in the week, another Texas company scored a successful landing under NASA’s commercial lunar delivery program, intended to jumpstart business on the moon while preparing for astronauts’ return.
 Firefly Aerospace put its Blue Ghost lander down in the far northern latitudes of the moon’s near side.

+Firefly CEO Jason Kim reported Friday that eight of the 10 NASA experiments on Blue Ghost already have met their mission objectives.
+It’s expected to operate for another week until lunar daytime ends and solar power is no longer available.

+The south polar region of the moon is particularly difficult to reach and operate on given the harsh sun angles, limited communications with Earth and uncharted, rugged terrain.
+Athena’s landing was the closest a spacecraft has come to the south pole, just 100 miles (160 kilometers) away.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group and the Robert Wood Johnson Foundation.
 The AP is solely responsible for all content.